se-edu/learningresources/contents/java/JavaSynchronization.md

 }
 ```

-# More features of Java Synchronization
+# More Features of Java Synchronization

 Besides synchronized keyword to guard a critical section, another important feature of Java Synchronization is **wait()** and **notify()**.